ros-mobile-robots/ros-mobile-robots.github.io/docs/grove_motor_driver.md

 To solve this make sure the SDA and SCL cables are connected to the right pins on the Raspberry Pi.
 See [Hardware Interfaces](https://fjp.at/projects/diffbot/hardware-interfaces/#prepare-i2c-connection) for more infos.

+Another solution is to restart the Raspberry Pi while making sure that the motor driver is powerd on by connecting it to the battery pack.

 ### ROS Node for Motor Driver